ordinals/ord/docs/src/inscriptions/recursion.md

   inscribed as individual images, or in a shared texture atlas, and then combined, collage-style, in unique combinations in multiple inscriptions.

-A couple other endpoints that inscriptions may access are the following:
+A few other endpoints that inscriptions may access are the following:

 - `/blockheight`: latest block height.
 - `/blockhash`: latest block hash.